The Judge and the General: Plot

-Guzman's colleagues, attorneys and judges, had doubted Guzman's competence and his willingness to pursue Pinochet.
+Guzmán's colleagues, attorneys and judges, had doubted Guzmán's competence and his willingness to pursue Pinochet.
 By the end of the film, viewers will know whether they were right or wrong.

 Awards

 The Judge and the General won a duPont-Columbia Award for excellence in broadcast journalism.
 It also gained an Emmy nomination for Outstanding Historical Programming and a Directors Guild of America (DGA) nomination for Outstanding Directorial Achievement in Documentary.